Gestalt & Perception in the Visual Arts

 Consistency of presentation

 Perception begins at birth.
 Once born, we are regularly exposed to images and symbols.
-We become accustomed to certain visual consistencies.
+We become accustomed to visual consistencies.
 We develop expectations of how specific things should look.
 For example, a stop sign has a particular size, height, and color.
-The symbols used for male and female public washroom signs.
-Most human faces have two eyes, a nose, and a mouth.
+The most familiar image is the human face, with two eyes, a nose, and a mouth.

 British Library